 Catholics are also painfully aware that young people continue to leave the Church.
 13% of American adults are former Catholics, and the latest research shows that the average age young people no longer identify as Catholic is 13!

 Why?
 Most commonly because they say religion is incompatible with what they’re learning in school.
 They want proof, but schools are not giving it to them.
+We give it to them.

 The Regina Academies were made for a time like this.
 Our students defy the national statistics both academically and spiritually.
 Regina Academy students consistently score in the 85th to 99th percentile on standardized tests.
 Spiritually, we are comprised of families looking for something more for their children than what they find at their local public or parochial school.